Aryankumar25/Major-Project/README.md

 # Major-Project
-This repo is for mojor project
+This repo is for major project